appvia/kore-helm-repo/README.md

 The build will fail if an `application` resource Kind has not been specified for a chart.
 Currently these have to be specified in the `charts-updates/[chart-name-version]/templates/*.yaml`.

-Kore-Keeper will monitor all `Application` resources with the correct labels for cluster health.

 #### TODO:

 1. Build `Application` resources automatically from chart files (we have all the info in the `Chart.yaml` files and the resource types in the `templates` folders).